fonsecagabriella/data_engineering/01_terraform/_intro_to_terraform.md

 - `Apply` - Do what is in the tf files.
 - `Destroy` - Remove everything defined in the tf files.

+`terraform apply -auto-approve` is used to generate the proposed changes and apply them automatically without requiring confirmation.

 ---

 ## Useful Terraform